nobbru/nobbru/README.md

 ### Hi there 👋

 My name is Bruno Samuel Mussororo.
-I'm a Software developer.
+- I'm a Software developer.
-I'm a UI/UX designer.
+- I'm a UI/UX designer.
-I'm also very interessed in IoT and Hacking.
+- I'm also very interessed in IoT and Hacking.

+ ---

+ ### :hammer_and_wrench: Languages and Tools :

 <!--
 **lucky-258/lucky-258** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.